praveenbaskandi/FxDemo/README.md

 ### Validator Detail

-- This image show movie description
+- This image validator details with recent block list.
-- Show movie detail of the selected movie.
+- Details contains data associated with the validator and blocks by them
+- Block also contains some data to it.

 <img src="screen_shot/screen_shot_3.png" width="150" height="300"/>